 Common property depreciates in the same way as any other part of the property.
 Plant and equipment assets in common property will depreciate according to their effective lives, which are determined by the Australian Taxation Office.
 Capital works allowance relates to the structural portion of common property and depreciates over 40 years.
 This rate typically depends on the property's construction date and the building's purpose.

 Shared assets also often fall into a low-value pool or will qualify for an immediate write-off.
 This allows Quantity Surveyors to apply accelerated depreciation rates to most assets found in common areas.
 If an owner's interest in a common property asset is less than $1,000, the asset can be pooled and claimed at a rate of 18.75 per cent in the year of purchase and 37.5 per cent each year thereafter.
 If an owner's interest in an asset is less than $300, the asset qualifies for an immediate write-off.

-The owner of a $595,000 two-bedroom, two-bathroom apartment can claim common property assets like lifts, ventilation fans, carpet, intercom system assets and air conditioning.
+The owner of a newly built $595,000 two-bedroom, two-bathroom apartment, purchased from the developer, can claim common property assets like lifts, ventilation fans, carpet, intercom system assets and air conditioning.
 The table highlights the apportioned value of each asset, the depreciation rates and the first and second year deductions available.